 Pruning apricot trees

-Start by removing any broken branches, as well as dead, or diseased branches.
+Start by removing any broken branches, as well as dead or diseased branches.
 Next, cut back any crossing branches or branches that are growing into the center of the tree.
 Finally, trim back any long, wayward branches to keep the apricot tree’s overall shape compact.

 Apricot trees should be pruned annually in late winter or early spring before new growth begins.
 Ideally, prune just prior to the new growth starting in the spring to minimize disease.
 Those in climates with wet springs can wait until early summer to prune.

-Apricots don’t necessarily require thinning in the home orchard, but it can help the tree develop large fruits.
+Apricots don’t necessarily require thinning in the home orchard, but they can help the tree develop large fruits.
 After the tree has set fruit, remove some of the young fruits so that the remaining baby apricots are a few inches apart.

 Harvest the sweet fruit in late summer or early fall.
 While not as juicy as some other stone fruit, a well-timed apricot harvest can still yield up to 150 pounds of juicy fruit per tree.

 Fruit should be slightly soft to the touch.
 Fruit production on even a little tree can be quite heavy.
 Eat fresh apricots right in the field for a truly delicious experience.

 Growing your very own apricot tree is just as rewarding with beauty as it is fruitful.
 Apricot blossoms are breathtaking in the summer, and the tree has a lovely fall color in autumn.
 Apricot tree care is also not overly complicated, especially if you live in a dry climate without wide springtime temperature swings.

 Unfortunately, there are quite a few apricot tree diseases to contend with.
 Start with a disease-resistant variety.
 Proper planting in a sunny area with good air circulation is your second defense against disease.